 In this guide to understanding basic candlestick charts, we’ll show you what this chart looks like and explain its components.
 We also provide an index to other specialized types of candlestick analysis charts.

 What Are Candlestick Charts?

-Candlestick charts are an effective way of visualizing price movements.
-There are two basic candlesticks:
+Candlestick charts are an effective way of visualizing price movements invented by a Japanese rice trader in the 1700s.

 - Bullish Candle: When the close is higher than the open (usually green or white)

 - Bearish Candle: When the close is lower than the open (usually red or black)